McGill University: Teaching and learning

 In the 2007–2008 school year, McGill offered over 340 academic programs in eleven faculties.
 The university also offers over 250 doctoral and master's graduate degree programs.
-Despite strong increases in university enrolment across North America, McGill has upheld a relatively low and appealing student-faculty ratio of 16:1.
+Despite strong increases in University enrolment across North America, McGill has upheld a student-faculty ratio of 16:1.
 There are nearly 1,600 tenured or tenure-track professors teaching at the university.

 Tuition fees vary significantly depending on the faculties that aspiring (graduate and undergraduate) students choose as well as their citizenship.
 For the undergraduate faculty of the arts, tuition fees vary for in-province, out-of-province, and international students, with full-time Quebec students paying around $4,333.10 per year, Canadian students from other provinces paying around $9,509.30 per year, and international students paying $22,102.57–$41,815.92 per year.

 Since 1996, McGill, in accordance with the Quebec Ministry of Education, Recreation and Sports (Ministère de l'Éducation, du Loisir et du Sport or MELS), has had eight categories that qualifies certain international students to be excused from paying international fees.
 These categories include: students from France and French-speaking Belgium, a quota of students from select countries which have agreements with MELS, which include Algeria, China, and Morocco, students holding diplomatic status, including their dependents, and students enrolled in certain language programs leading to a degree in French.

 In the 2008–2009 school year, McGill's graduate business program became funded by tuition.
 It was the last business school in Canada to do so.

-For out-of-province first year undergraduate students, a high school average of 95% is required to receive a guaranteed one-year entrance scholarship.
-For renewal of previously earned scholarships, students generally need to be within the top 10% of their faculty.
-For in-course scholarships in particular, students must be within the top 5% of their faculty.
-McGill itself outlines scholarship considerations as follows: "Competition for basic and major scholarships is intense at McGill.
-An extraordinary number of exceptional applications are received each year and therefore we cannot award scholarships to all good candidates."
+For out-of-province first year undergraduate students, a high school average of 95 per cent is required to receive a guaranteed one-year entrance scholarship.
+For renewal of previously earned scholarships, students generally need to be within the top 10 per cent of their faculty.
+For in-course scholarships in particular, students must be within the top 5 per cent of their faculty.

 The university has joined Project Hero, a scholarship program cofounded by General (Ret'd) Rick Hillier for the families of fallen Canadian Forces members.
 McGill is also partnered with the STEM initiative Schulich Leader Scholarships, awarding an $80,000 scholarship to an incoming engineering student and a $60,000 scholarship to a student pursuing a degree in science/technology/mathematics each year.